PeridexisErrant/roses-scripts/README.rst

 - Trigger random events based on specified requirements
 - Events are user specified scripts, allowing for things like spawn-unit
-- Requirements are things like wealth, export, inport, deaths, etc...
+- Requirements are things like wealth, export, imports, deaths, etc...

 ==============